-- 2. Subsequently, the trusted claim type registry contract is deployed.
-This contract stores all the trusted claim types related to the security token. - 3.
+- 1. Token deployer first intiaties the trusted claim issuers registry smart contract (SC).
+This contract stores addresses of all the identity contracts of the claim issuers it trusts with regards to this specific token. - 2.
+Subsequently, the trusted claim topic registry contract is deployed.
+This contract stores all the trusted claim topics related to the security token. - 3.
 The identity registry contract follows, which stores the identity contract addresses of all the users allowed (i.e. eligible) to hold the token.
-It is also in charge of claims verification by interacting with the above two previously mentioned contracts. - 4.
-Finally, the security token contract is deployed.
-The token contract interacts with the identity registry to check the eligibility status of investors and hence, making holding/transacting possible.
+It is also in charge of claims verification by interacting with the above two previously mentioned contracts.